viirya/ros-driver-techman-robot/README.md

 ## Built-in camera of TM5-700

+Our TM5-700 has a built-in uEye camera.

+### Connect to built-in camera of TM5-700 in Linux container

+We can't connect to the built-in camera in Linux container.
+Although we can see the uEye camera in camera list of uEye's camera manager, opening the camera results failure.

 It it quite troublesome to use the built-in camera of TM5-700 on Mac.
 It is because Docker for Mac doesn't support USB device passthrough (see the related [issue](https://github.com/docker/for-mac/issues/900)).
 One solution is to use `docker-machine` to run docker daemon inside a Virtualbox VM.
 Virtualbox can expose USB devices on host computer to the running VM.
 There is good [article](https://dev.to/rubberduck/using-usb-with-docker-for-mac-3fdd) describing how to do that:

 ```